microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 ### Sequence Tree

 The Sequence Tree is used specifically in the aforementioned problematic case where many, many child chunks are under a single parent chunk.
-It is essentially a [B-tree](https://en.wikipedia.org/wiki/B-tree) that organizes the child chunks efficiently to guarantee each chunk in the sequence is at most **log(C)** chunks away from the parent chunk, where **C** is the number of children.
-It scales arbitrarily large and can accomodate any number of children, which plain parent chunk in general cannot do because they have a finite amount of space in which to store their children's keys.
-There is a detailed presentation of [Sequence Tree available here](https://microsoft-my.sharepoint-df.com/:v:/r/personal/paulkw_microsoft_com/Documents/Recordings/SequenceTree%20walkthrough-20221005_140401-Meeting%20Recording.mp4?csf=1&web=1&e=dSmb5M).
+It is in the [B-tree](https://en.wikipedia.org/wiki/B-tree) family; it organizes the child chunks as leaves in a balanced tree to guarantee that each chunk in the sequence is at most **log(C)** chunks away from the parent chunk, where **C** is the number of children.
+It is also optimized for range operations; it can insert, delete, and move a large range of children atomically without resorting to doing an individual insert/delete/move for each node in the range.
+It can scale to be arbitrarily large and can accomodate any number of children, which a parent chunk in general cannot do because they have a finite amount of space in which to store their children's keys.
+The Sequence Tree has been successfully prototyped although its implementation details are outside the scope of this document.

 A Simple Chunk Tree could, for example, leverage a Sequence Tree whenever it encounters node with a number of children that exceeds the threshold of possible children under a single parent.
 This would give a Simple Chunk Tree ideal performance for this scenario, although it does not help the Simple Chunk Tree's poor handling of deep trees.